0XOday/the_grimoire/Computers/Ethics in Technology/The importance of Integrity.md

-A person that acts with integrity is in accordance with a per
+* A person that acts with integrity is in accordance with a personal code of principles.
+	 * One example is to extend to all people the same respect and consideration that you expect to receive from them.